IntelRealSense/realsense-ros/realsense_ros_slam/README.md

           map info of area passed
 ###  3.1.3 Parameters
       ~trajectoryFilename: (str::string, default: 'trajectory.ppm')
           name of trajectory file of agent.
-The files will be saved in the rs_slam_test directory ~relocalizationFilename: (str::string, default: 'relocalization.bin')
+The files will be saved in the realsense_ros_slam directory ~relocalizationFilename: (str::string, default: 'relocalization.bin')
           name of re-localization data file.
-The files will be saved in the rs_slam_test directory ~occupancyFilename: (str::string, default: 'occupancy.bin')
+The files will be saved in the realsense_ros_slam directory ~occupancyFilename: (str::string, default: 'occupancy.bin')
           name of occupancy data file.
-The files will be saved in the rs_slam_test directory
+The files will be saved in the realsense_ros_slam directory